rajparmarr2308/angular-django-restapi-postrgres-integration/README.md

- You also get some requirements errors
+ You'll also get some requirements errors

  Don't worry Just Install them  and you are GOOD TO GO!!!!!!!!!!!!!!!!!!!!!